Cathodoluminescence excitation spectroscopy: nanoscale imaging of excitation pathways: Acknowledgement

 \section{Acknowledgement}

-This project has been funded in part by the National Agency for Research under the program of future investment TEMPOS-CHROMATEM (reference no. ANR-10-EQPX-50), the JCJC grant SpinE (reference no. ANR-20-CE42-0020), and the BONASPES project (ANR-19-CE30-0007), and by the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 823717 (ESTEEM3) and 101017720 (EBEAM).
+This project has been funded in part by the National Agency for Research under the program of future investment TEMPOS-CHROMATEM (reference no. ANR-10-EQPX-50), the JCJC grant SpinE (reference no. ANR-20-CE42-0020), the BONASPES project (ANR-19-CE30-0007) and the JCJC IMPULSE, (reference no. ANR-19-CE42-0001), and by the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 823717 (ESTEEM3) and 101017720 (EBEAM).
 K.W. and T.T. acknowledge support from the Elemental Strategy Initiative conducted by the MEXT, Japan (Grant Number JPMXP0112101001) and JSPS KAKENHI (Grant Numbers 19H05790, 20H00354 and 21H05233).
 The authors thank ASI for extensive discussion during the Timepix3 CheeTah implementaiton for EELS and coincidence experiments.